data4edu/data4edu.github.io/about/index.md

 ## About the Authors
 The core group consists of:
 1. [**Subir Shukla**](https://www.linkedin.com/in/subir-shukla-13759b31/): A former Educational Quality Advisor to the Government of India, he has been engaging with national and state governments on large-scale implementation of quality improvement efforts across the country for well over three decades.
-2. **Deepti Srivastava**: After working towards the education and rehabilitation of destitute urban children for several years, she now has extensive experience in designing and facilitating large-scale assessments and research in the education sector.
+2. [**Deepti Srivastava**](https://www.linkedin.com/in/deepti-srivastava-39659219/): After having worked towards the education of children in the Urban Deprived Residential Hostels run by SSA-Delhi, she now has extensive experience in designing and facilitating large-scale assessments and research in the education sector.
 3. [**Gurjot Singh Sidhu**](https://thatgurjot.com): Having worked with international development agencies, NGOs and state departments, he has been supporting the design and development of state data systems and building the capacity of those involved.
 4. [**Ritwik Shukla**](https://www.linkedin.com/in/ritwiks-/): With several years of extensive research experience on health and education, he has been working with state governments to enable policy and decision makers to use their data better.